Arkuradev/memespot/README.md

 - Post Viewing: Click on a meme to view its full post page.
 - Tailwind CSS for Styling: The project uses Tailwind CSS via CDN, so no setup is required for styling.

+## Used For

+This project has been used for JavaScript 2 and CSS Frameworks assignment at Noroff Vocational School.

 ## Tech Stack

 - JavaScript (Vanilla JS) - Core functionality and API interaction.